What is Capital Gains Tax in India?

 Filing Income Tax Returns (ITR) is more than merely a compliance task; it’s a vital step to declare your income, pay the right taxes, and claim refunds when due.
 For the individuals who are earning from the capital gains, be it from property sales, shares or mutual funds, then the filing process requires high attention.
 Capital gains taxation involves the specific rules and regulations, exemptions and other reporting requirements.
 Missing the finer details may lead to notices from the Income Tax Department or loss of eligible benefits provided by the IT department.

-This blog will guide you with the help of the essentials of filing ITR for capital gains from property, shares, and mutual funds, including types of capital gains, applicable ITR forms, and tax rates.
+This blog will guide you through the essentials of filing ITR for capital gains from property, shares, and mutual funds, including types of capital gains, applicable ITR forms, and tax rates.

 Understanding Capital Gains

-Capital gains are those profits which is earned from the sale of a capital asset, such as real estate, stocks, bonds or mutual funds, when the sale price is higher than the purchase cost.
+Capital gains are profits earned from the sale of a capital asset, such as real estate, stocks, bonds, or mutual funds, when the sale price exceeds the purchase price.
+Understanding this is crucial for accurate online tax filing, especially when reporting capital gains income.
 Under the Income Tax Act, capital gains are classified into two categories based on the holding period: –

 a) Short-Term Capital Gains (STCG)